How to Find Business Bottlenecks in a Small Business

 A bottleneck is a point where work slows down, waits, repeats or depends on one person.
 In a small business, bottlenecks often become normal because the team finds workarounds.
 The owner may not notice the true cost until growth stalls or pressure rises.

-Choose one important workflow, such as enquiry to quote, order to delivery or job completion to invoice.
+Choose one important workflow, such as enquiry to quote, order to delivery, job completion to invoice, stock order to sale or customer issue to resolution.
 Write down each step, who owns it, what information is needed and where the work waits.

 Identify the type of bottleneck